Definition of zeta potential analyzer

-Instruments relying on electric field for this purpose are based on phenomenon of Electrophoresis (dilute systems) or ElectricSonic Amplitude (concentrated systems).
-Electrophoresis based instruments apply DC or low frequency (<10 KHz) AC field.
-In contrary, ESA instruments apply high frequency AC field on scale of MHz, usually below 10 MHz.
+Instruments relying on electric field for this purpose are based on the phenomenon of Electrophoresis (dilute systems) or ElectricSonic Amplitude (concentrated systems).
+Electrophoresis based instruments apply DC or low frequency (<10 KHz) AC electric field.
+Meantime, ESA instruments apply high frequency AC electric field on a scale of MHz, usually below 10 MHz.
 Practically all such devices are suitable for liquid particulate systems, not for porous bodies.

-Optical devices use either dynamic light scattering (ELS) or image analysis for extracting information on the speed of the particles motion in the electric field.
-These instruments are suitable only for dilute particulate systems.
+Optical devices use either dynamic light scattering (ELS) or image analysis for extracting information on the speed of the particles when they move in the electric field.
+Therefore, these instruments are suitable only for dilute particulate systems.
 Instrument design should prevent liquid from thermal motion, which usually imposes limit of the high ionic strength.
-Possible electrosmotic flow on the measuring chamber walls is another complicated factor, especially for image analysis devices.
+Possible electroosmotic flow along the sample cell walls is another factor affecting measurements, especially for the image analysis devices.

-Mechanical output is used in form of measured ultrasound signal generated by ESA devices.
+Subsequently, mechanical output in a form of ultrasound pulse is the measured signal of ESA devices.